-In addition to these general benefits of membership, GRSP also offers a range of specific services to support your company's road safety objectives.
+In addition to these general benefits of membership, GRSP also offers a range of services to support your company's road safety objectives.
 These services include but are not limited to:

-- Tailored training courses on road safety and corporate social responsibility - Support for local operations, including training and mentoring - Advice on work-related road safety strategy, project design and implementation, offering examples of proven, replicable good practice - Expert review and evaluation of road safety policies, policy documents and projects - Advice on dissemination of good practice - Support for internal communications (e.g. workshops, webinars, e-learning) - Advice on benchmarking within and across industries
+- Tailored training courses on road safety and corporate social responsibility - Support for local operations, including training and mentoring - Advice on work-related road safety strategy, project design and implementation, offering examples of proven, replicable good practice - Expert review and evaluation of road safety policies, policy documents and projects - Advice on dissemination of good practice - Support for internal communications (e.g. workshops, webinars, e-learning) - Grant Programme design and administration - Road Policing Capacity Building